-Contributed by Gwen Spector BSN, RN, COCN, CCP, Complex GI Nurse Navigator at Sarah Cannon Cancer Institute at Medical City Healthcare.
+Contributed by Gwen Spector BSN, RN, COCN, Complex GI Nurse Navigator at Sarah Cannon Cancer Institute at Medical City Healthcare.

 Be prepared and plan ahead

 Prioritize the activities and events that are most important to you.
 Plan out what you may need to do or get to make your schedule successful.
 Be realistic about what you can do.
 Don’t overbook your calendar or try to do too much.

 Make yourself a top priority

 Give yourself the gift of kindness and take time for self-care.
 Do things that bring you peace and joy such as working on a hobby, watching a movie, meditating or journaling.
 Decline invitations that might cause you extra stress or fatigue.

 Do the holidays in a way that works best for you

 You may be tired and low on energy.
 Use online shopping for groceries and gift buying to save you time and energy.
 Create new traditions like celebrating at someone else’s home, celebrating on a different day, or eating non-traditional foods.
 Remember, the most important thing is not meals and gifts, but being with the people you love.